ekwan/PyPlate/proposals/dilute.rst

 - If quantity is provided, the container will be diluted to the specified quantity.
 - If the quantity is greater than the maximum volume, an exception will be raised.
 - The function will return an (new) updated version of the original container and the new container.
+- If a container is used as the solvent, the remainder of the solvent will be returned.

 The full dilute example will now be::